Bringing a complaint to us about a claims management company (CMC) is straightforward and won’t cost you anything.

 If you want to take things further

-If you or the CMC disagree with what we think, you (or the CMC) can ask for a formal decision from one of our ombudsmen.
+If you or the CMC disagree with our initial assessment of your complaint, you (or the CMC) can ask for a final decision from one of our ombudsmen.

 Our ombudsmen can look at things afresh, and have the power to make legally binding final decisions.
 If you don't accept our final decision, we can’t take your complaint further – but you can still go to court instead.